alexandreaco/kamaji_quartz/model/README-Model.txt

 		String password - The new password for the user.

 	Output

+		Returns a 1 if the input username was valid and 0 if it was not.

 function getCourses()

+	This function accepts the Quartz user's email and returns a string containing all course names associated with that user.

 	Input

 		String email - The email of the user whose courses will be retrieved

 	Output

+		Returns an empty string if no courses exist or a string containing all course names separated by a semicolon

+function getCourseDescription()

+	This function accepts a Quartz user's email and course name and returns the course description

+	Input

+		String email - The email of the Quartz user whose page you are viewing

+		String course - the name of the course

+	Output

+		Returns empty string if no course exist or a string containing the description.

+function getCourseURL()

+	This function accepts a Quart'z user's email and course name and returns the course URL

+	Input

+		String email - The email of the Quartz user whose page you are viewing

+		String course - String course - the name of the course

+	Output

+		Returns empty string if no course exist or a string containing the URL.

+function getCourseTitle()

+	This function accepts a Quart'z user's email and course name and returns the course title

+	Input

+		String email - The email of the Quartz user whose page you are viewing

+		String course - String course - the name of the course

+	Output

+		Returns empty string if no course exist or a string containing the title.

+function getServer()

+	This function returns the server that the user chose upon installation.

+	Input

+	Output

+		Returns a string containing the root of the website

+function getSubFolder()

+	This function returns the subfolder that the user chose upon installation.

+	Input

+	Output

+		Returns a string containing the subfolder containing the website